oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

   ```
   git blame -L 40,60 file-name
   ```

   The output will then show lines 40 to 60 of the particular file.

   For more `git blame` options, you can visit the [git blame documentation](https://git-scm.com/docs/git-blame).

-* If your PR includes changing the location of the file, if you simply move the file by cut and paste method, then the git will track it as a new file.
+- If your PR includes changing the location of the file, if you simply move the file by cut and paste method, then the git will track it as a new file.
 So to prevent this, use:

   ```
   git mv old_file_path new_file_path
   ```

   By using this command git will detect the file as a renamed file.

-* **Important** PRs marked with the “critical” label need to be tested in the backup server before being merged.
+- **Important** PRs marked with the “critical” label need to be tested in the backup server before being merged.
 For this, one of the release coordinators (with access to deploy) should checkout a new branch from develop, merge the branch from the PR into the new branch, and initiate deployment to the backup server from this branch.
 The PR author should give specific testing instructions for the changes (like which job to run, what the expected output is, etc) and the coordinator should verify the same.
 Once successfully tested, the PR should be merged into develop.
 This is to prevent cases like exploration migrations which can result in data corruption (as it will auto-migrate) if the migration isn’t safe.
 The "critical" label needs to be applied on PRs that change data validation checks, and other possibly critical changes which could affect production data.

+## WIP / Draft Pull Requests

+While making a contribution, you may discover that your change is not complete and needs some more work.
+You may want to make a work in progress (WIP) or a draft pull request so that the reviewers can begin reviewing your changes, however, draft pull requests consumes resources like the Circle CI builds and Travis CI builds and this is not always what you want since the pull request is still in the works.

+Hence, we advice that you close the pull request and open it once it is ready to be reviewed.

 ## Labeling issues and pull requests